Category Archives: Reports

 Trail Report

-The rain has been welcomed with the relatively dry conditions the previous 6 months and to keep the soil damp and moist for the trees we are currently planting for our tree planting project this spring.
+The rain has been welcomed with the relatively dry conditions the previous 6 months and to keep the soil damp and moist for the trees we planted this spring.
 The lake, ponds, sloughs and water tables are pretty much at normal levels now.
-The moss on the trails has really come to life as well adding a vibrance to the forest floor.

 Summer ski trail work will include fixing rutted areas, working on drainage and removing rocks and filling in low spots in between almost daily mowing when not raining.